 - Features a dedicated section on lie detection.
 The text examines how human observation, machines, tests, drugs and other aids to improve lie detection accuracy.

-- Presents how political leadership, journalism, writing history, memories, resumes, and the manipulation of visual images can deceive masses.
+- Presents how political leadership, journalism, writing history, memories, resumes, and the rapidly-changing world of visual deception can deceive masses.

 - Is practical!
 Knowledge of lying and decision provides students with cognitive and perceptual skills to better deal with con artists, internet scams, and hoaxes.

 PART I – THE NATURE OF THE PHENOMENON

 CHAPTER 1 – Perspectives on Lying and Deception